Alex92rus/ErrorDetectionProject/README.md

 Code organization
 Most of functions and modules are implemented in agreement_methods.py file.
+The MLP classifier used for evaluation is under the classifier directory.
 Besides, there are a series of Python scripts and Jupyter notebooks that implement some necessary scripts.
 Other modules and dependencies are as follows:

 Directories:
 agreement_methods - analysis of the agreement methods